abhijeetk/af-binder/docs/afb-binding-references.md

  * @param args     The arguments to pass to the method
  * @param result   Where to store the result - should call json_object_put on it - *
- * @returns 1 in case of success or 0 in case of error.
+ * @returns 0 in case of success or a negative value in case of error.
  *
  * @see also 'afb_req_subcall'
  */